1,1,2,2-Tetrachloroethane: Toxicity

-Alcohol increases the metabolism of 1,1,2,2-tetrachloroethane (TeCA) and it will intensify the effects of TeCA.
+Alcohol increases the metabolism of 1,1,2,2-tetrachloroethane (TeCA) and can intensify its effects.
 Humans who consume alcohol might be at an increased risk for all toxic effects from TeCA.
 This is also a case for several other chlorinated aliphatic hydrocarbons.
-An investigation showed when you combine alcohol with TeCA it increases the relative weight of the experimented rats, indicating an enlarged activity of TeCA.
+An investigation showed that combining alcohol with TeCA increases the relative weight of rats exposed to the latter, indicating an enlarged activity of TeCA.

 Metabolism

 The metabolism is believed to involve cytochrome (CYP) P450.
 Experiments showed that biotransformation reactions increased with chronic ethanol consumption and fasting.